opencoff/ovpn-tool/README.md

 The default lifetime of the CA is 5 years; you can change this via the `-V` (`--validity`) option to "init".

+One can also use a user defined environment variable to provide the database master password:

+    $ abcdef=myDBPassword45879 ovpn-tool -v foo.db init -E abcdef my-CA

+The example invocation above uses the DB password from the environment variable `abcdef` to find the passphrase `myDBPassword45879`.

 ### Initialize a new CA by Importing from a JSON file
 If you are using any version of ovpn-tool **prior** to v0.9.x, you